matn7/Google-Platform-Notes/flashcard/Kubernetes.md

 b) Docker Containers: Low impact on OS, very fast, minimal disk space usage.
 Sharing, re-building and distribution is easy.
 Encapsulate apps / environments instead of "whole machines".

-115) What's the idea behind image tag?
+113) What's the idea behind image tag?
 Answer: An image can have a name and then multiple "versions" of that image attached on the same name.

-116) What is the difference between CMD and ENTRYPOINT in a Dockerfile?
+114) What is the difference between CMD and ENTRYPOINT in a Dockerfile?
 Answer: ENTRYPOINT is a default command to run when a container is started, while CMD is the command that must be run when a container is started.

-117) What are the various states that a Docker container can be in at any given point in time?
+115) What are the various states that a Docker container can be in at any given point in time?
 Answer: Running, Exited, Paused.

 NEW SECTION - Docker From Scratch

-1) Kernel?
-Answer: Heart of the OS.
-Like Car Chassis.

-2) What is Docker?
-Answer: An open source platform for: packaging the app + all the dependencies + run time.
-Running the (dockerized) applications.
-Separate applications from the underlying host.

-3) Docker Terminologies?
+1) Docker Terminologies?
 Answer:
 a) Dockerfile (no extensions): Human readable instructions for the app to run (dependencies + runtime).
 '.java' Human readable instructions for the app behavior.